andradegui/andradegui/README.md

 ## I´m Guilherme Lima 	:smiley:	:v:

 - I live in Brazil, SP (São Paulo)
-- I have been working on Noovi as IT Intern
+- I have been working on Receiv as IT Intern
 - At college I study Technology in Systems For Internet
 - I like to study English and Spanish
 - Lately I have been learning JS, TS, PHP, Laravel and Angular